-- a) The concept of the King's Peace: - Harmful acts involve more than the victim and the peace of the local community-an ambitious assertion of national public interests - b) Doctrine: - 12th-13th c. -violations of the King's Peace include treasons and felonies.
-Other harmful actions are considered private "trespasses" or ecclesiastical offences. - 14th-15th c. -violations of the King's Peace extended to a new category of offence called misdemeanours (ecclesiastical authority reduces and those trespasses not converted into offences could be pursued as tort actions in the civil courts). - c) Institutions: - Royal Courts of Justice administered by crown appointed Justices of the Peace throughout the country to enforce the King's Peace - Serious offences (felonies and treasons) tried at "assizes" by judges on circuit from London; minor offences (misdemeanours) tried by JP as magistrate at "quarter sessions." - Involvement of propertied local subjects in processes of royal justice through grand and trial juries.
+- a) The concept of the King's Peace: - -Harmful acts involve more than the victim and the peace of the local community-an ambitious assertion of national public interests - b) Doctrine: - -12th-13th c. -violations of the King's Peace include treasons and felonies.
+Other harmful actions are considered private "trespasses" or ecclesiastical offences. - -14th-15th c. -violations of the King's Peace extended to a new category of offence called misdemeanours (ecclesiastical authority reduces and those trespasses not converted into offences could be pursued as tort actions in the civil courts). - c) Institutions: - -Royal Courts of Justice administered by crown appointed Justices of the Peace throughout the country to enforce the King's Peace - -Serious offences (felonies and treasons) tried at "assizes" by judges on circuit from London; minor offences (misdemeanours) tried by JP as magistrate at "quarter sessions." - -Involvement of propertied local subjects in processes of royal justice through grand and trial juries.

-- 1. Late 17th c. libertarian developments in criminal law: - Habeas Corpus Act, 1679 no indefinite detention - Glorious Revolution, 1689 all persons charged entitled to jury of peers.
-Crown prerogatives to be exercised circumspectly. - Treason Act, 1696 right to defence counsel and advance look at Crown evidence.
-Prosecution must have two witnesses to offence. - Act of Settlement, 1701 -security of judicial tenure: Judges cannot be removed at Crown's pleasure, only upon resolution of both houses of Parliament. - 2.
+- 1. Late 17th c.
+'Libertarian' Developments in Criminal Law (attempts to limit the state's repressive powers through the administration of criminal law): - -Habeas Corpus Act, 1679 no indefinite detention - -Glorious Revolution, 1689 all persons charged entitled to jury of peers.
+Crown prerogatives to be exercised circumspectly (eq.
+Crown prosecutions). - -Treason Act, 1696 right to defence counsel and advance look at Crown evidence.
+Prosecution must have two witnesses to offence. - -Act of Settlement, 1701 -security of judicial tenure: Judges cannot be removed at Crown's pleasure, only upon resolution of both houses of Parliament. - 2.
 18th c. patterns based on extensive surviving records: - Objective increase in crime (industrial revolution/urbanization/criminal opportunities. - Redefinition of offences (felonies increase from less than 50 to more than 200 from 1680-1800). - Execution rates stable.
 Increase in felony convictions handled through conditional pardons (transportation). - Pressure on system because of numbers.
 Reforms proposed but resistance to change until end of the century.